 Long story short, I learned you can grow any hydrangea from a cutting.
 A couple trips to the local cemetery after dark with a hand pruner and I was in business.
 Just kidding–it was the middle of the day.
 Being poor as dirt is ironic for a gardener but it motivates one’s inner pirate.

-But you can’t just roll up on bamboo with a machete and some rooting powder, you need to pilfer from the rhizomes….
+You can’t just roll up on bamboo with a machete and some rooting powder, though, you need to pilfer from the rhizomes….

 rhizome [rahy-zohm] noun An insidious, stronger-than-steel root that laughs at your puny shovel and tiny arms and turns all pruning efforts into Saw III.

 If the garden centers of Portland were an embarrassment of leafy riches, the Bamboo Garden Nursery was like falling down a psychedelic rabbit hole and coming out the other end in China, no acid required.
-They had over 300 varieties of things I couldn’t afford on 20 acres (they’ve been adding on to it every year like an episode of Hoarders), an overwhelming fact necessitating golf carts and guided tours.
-Luckily, they stopped the cart whenever I wanted to bound from my seat and up to something gorgeous to fondle it (I never asked the price, I was having a good day) and they tolerated exhaustive picture taking with commentary:
+They had over 300 varieties of things I couldn’t afford on 20 acres (they’ve been adding to it every year like an episode of Hoarders), an overwhelming fact necessitating golf carts and guided tours.
+Luckily, they stopped the cart whenever I wanted to bound from my seat and up to something gorgeous to fondle and they tolerated exhaustive picture taking with commentary:

 “I’ll take one of these, too.
 How much?
-That’s okay, I can get by on one kidney.”“Look, a water feature.
+Humans can get by on one kidney, right?”“Look, a water feature.
 Gimme 60 lily pads and a bullfrog.”

 His name was Luna and the staff laughed that he was so friendly, he’d gotten into customer’s vehicles before and ridden halfway home with them before they found out.
 This could work; I needed a tiger for my new jungle.
 Of course, I had to tell him that said “jungle” would most likely start out as a discount hair plug of three green stalks in the corner of the backyard….

-(sigh) Back to the cemetery with my hand pruners.
+(sigh) Back to the cemetery with the hand pruners.